Line Graph Neural Networks for Link Weight Prediction: Experiments

+In the experiments, we randomly select 90\% of the link weights as the training set and the remaining 10\% as the test set.
+Considering the randomness of a single experiment, for each prediction method, we conduct 10 independent divisions of training and test sets and calculate the average performance.
+The number of nodes in each extracted subgraph is set to be no greater than $n=10$.
+The machine used for the experiments is a laptop configured with an i9-12900H 2.50 GHz processor, 16GB RAM, and an Nvidia 3070 GPU.

-The model parameters used in this paper are similar to the original paper \cite{cai2021line}.
-Three graph convolution layers are used to compute the node embeddings, and the output feature dimensions of the three graph convolution layers are set to 32.
-Finally, the link weight regression prediction is performed through two more fully connected layers.
-The number of training iterations is set differently depending on the specific dataset.
-Specifically, 5 training epochs are used on some graphs with larger network sizes, such as Condmat, P.blog, and UC-social, and 15 training epochs are used on the rest of the datasets.
+The parameters in our prediction method are set empirically.
+Specifically, we utilize three graph convolution layers to compute the node embeddings, with the output feature dimensions of each layer set to 32.
+Link weight regression prediction is then performed through two additional fully connected layers.
+The number of training iterations is adjusted for networks of various sizes.
+In particular, 5 training epochs are used for large networks, such as Condmat, P. blogs, and UC-net, while 15 training epochs are used for the remaining networks.